ember-learn/guides-source/guides/v3.4.0/models/index.md

 Alternately, some developers write all their own code to handle API requests, using native JavaScript methods like [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or third-party libraries.
 Many apps use a combination of approaches.

 This section of the Guides describes the essential features of Ember Data.
+Since it is a widely-used, officially supported library, Ember Data is considered best practice for most applications.
-To learn about other ways to handle data in an app, check out [Ember Observer](https://www.emberobserver.com/) for addons or search for community-made tutorials.
+To learn about other ways to handle data and to find extensions, check out [Ember Observer](https://www.emberobserver.com/) or search for community-made tutorials.

 ## What are Ember Data models?